Azulaloi/obsidian-skribi/docs/docs/settings.md

 ## **Template Suggestions**

 Presents a suggestion popover when invoking a template, similar to the suggestions when creating a wikilink.
 Will suggest templates as well as any property keys defined in the templates frontmatter (like the insertion modal).

+## **CSS Animations**

+Toggles animations (adds the class 'skribi-anims' to the document body).
+There aren't that many animations, but just in case.